SoftwareSpiridon/SharpSenz/README.md

 The below explanation looks long, but the actual work is really fast as all you need to do is to press "Alt + Enter" few times.

 ### 1. Example class without logging
-Take a look at this siimple project.
+Take a look at this simple project.
 Hyperspace is the component we will apply an instrumentation to.
 We can think about it as one of the components of the Spaceship.
 Spaceship is the main program which calls to the Hyperdrive class of the Hyperspace project.
 Next we will apply instrumentation to the JumpThroughHyperspace method of the Hyperdrive class.